Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 For supporting every client, there exists an HTTP client that handles communication with the Amazon Web Services.
 You can plug in alternative HTTP clients, choosing one that has the characteristics that best fit your application.
 Some are more lightweight; some have more configuration options.

 Some HTTP clients support only synchronous use, while others support only asynchronous use.
-The Amazon SDK documentation provides a flowchart that helps you select the optimal HTTP client for your workload.
+For a flowchart that can help you select the optimal HTTP client for your workload, see HTTP client recommendations in the Amazon SDK for Java 2.x Developer Guide.

 The following list presents some of the possible HTTP clients: